 Considered 20% extra area to arrange vapour distribution in calendria of batch vacuum pan

-Here first we calculate dia required for down take
+Here first we calculate the required dia for down take

-It is calculated on the basis of circulation ratio of the pan and it is generally maintained minimum 2.5
+It is calculated based on the circulation ratio of the pan and it is generally maintained minimum 2.5

 A = 1643 x 0.785 x ( 0.09875)2 = 12.58 m2